overtrue/laravel-filesystem-qiniu/README.md

 # Configuration

-1. After installing the library, register the `Overtrue\LaravelFilesystem\Qiniu\QiniuStorageServiceProvider` in your config/app.php configuration file:
+1. After installing the library, register the `Overtrue\LaravelFilesystem\Qiniu\QiniuStorageServiceProvider` in your `config/app.php` file:

   ```php
   'providers' => [